-The Australian Government accepted the recommendation of the Aboriginal Land Rights Commission, that Land Councils be established as independent entities to carry out functions under the Land Rights Act.
-Woodward J recommended the establishment of Land Councils for several reasons.
-First, during the Commission, Woodward J observed a lack of formal submissions received from Aboriginal people and saw the need for an institution to consult with and express the views of Aboriginal people.
-Second, his Honour wanted to ensure that Aboriginal people's consent would be given without the risk of coercion or manipulation.
-He opined that Land Councils could assist Aboriginal people to negotiate against powerful and well resourced extractive industry companies.
-The commendation of the Aboriginal Land Rights to carry out functions under the Land Rights and Councils as independent entities to carry out functions under the Land Rights and Councils are carried to carry out functions.
+The Aboriginal Land Rights Commission recommended that Land Councils be established as independent entities to carry out functions under the Land Rights Act for several reasons.
+First, during his Commission, Woodward J observed the lack of formal submissions received from Aboriginal people and saw the need for an institution to consult with, and express the views of, Aboriginal people.27 Second, his Honour wanted to ensure that Aboriginal people's consent would be given without the risk of coercion or manipulation.
+He opined that Land Councils could assist Aboriginal people to negotiate against powerful and well-resourced extractive industry companies.28

-16 Finlayson 1999, p 17.
+27 Finlayson 1999, p 17.

-Cullen 1991, p 159; Woodward Report, p 127; Mansfield Review.
+28 Cullen 1991, p 159; Woodward Report, p 127; Mansfield Review.